-Since 1950 more than 190 people have been killed by direct consequences of earthquakes.
-4 earthquakes also caused a subsequent tsunami, which claimed further lifes and damages.
+Since 1950, more than 190 people have been killed by the direct consequences of earthquakes.
+There were 4 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

 Other natural hazards in Costa Rica:

 Most recent eventsThis list includes the strongest earthquakes recorded in or around Costa Rica by the U.S. Geological Survey (USGS) in the past 14 days.
 Whether an event is listed here depends largely on its magnitude, but also on its distance from inhabited areas.
 All data refer to the local time.
 This page is updated daily at 11 am UTC.